rockroman/CI_PP4-Knowledge-Flow/README.md

 ### Code

-- Code for building nav-bar component was taken and adjusted to my project needs from [here](https://getbootstrap.com/)
+- The code for building nav-bar component was taken and adjusted to my project needs from [here](https://getbootstrap.com/)
-- Code for building footer and profile page component  was taken and adjusted to my project needs from [here](https://mdbootstrap.com/)
+- The code for building footer and profile page component  was taken and adjusted to my project needs from [here](https://mdbootstrap.com/)
-- Code for building team section component was taken and adjusted to my project needs from [here](https://codepen.io/search/pens?q=team+section&cursor=ZD0xJm89MCZwPTQ=)
+- The code for building team section component was taken and adjusted to my project needs from [here](https://codepen.io/search/pens?q=team+section&cursor=ZD0xJm89MCZwPTQ=)
-- Code for building back to top button functionality component was taken and adjusted to my project needs from [here](https://mdbootstrap.com/docs/standard/extended/back-to-top/)
+- The code for building back to top button functionality component was taken and adjusted to my project needs from [here](https://mdbootstrap.com/docs/standard/extended/back-to-top/)
-- Code for building allauth forms components was taken and adjusted to my project needs from [here](https://blog.nirmites.com/)
+- The code for building allauth forms components was taken and adjusted to my project needs from [here](https://blog.nirmites.com/)

 ## Tutorials

 - [This](https://www.youtube.com/watch?v=S9-Bt1JgRjQ) tutorial helped me understand django  Context Processors functionality
-- [This](https://www.youtube.com/watch?v=FdVuKt_iuSI) tutorial helped me to solidify the knowledge of django views forms and templates
+- [This](https://www.youtube.com/watch?v=FdVuKt_iuSI) tutorial helped me solidify my knowledge of Django views, forms, and templates
--

 ### Imagery

 - Hero image  taken from [here](https://unsplash.com/@greg_rosenke)
-- Team section images taken from [here] (https://www.pexels.com/)
+- Team section images are taken from  [here] (https://www.pexels.com/)
-- Mentor role image taken from  [here](https://pixabay.com/users/harishs-3407954/)
+- Mentor role image is taken from [here](https://pixabay.com/users/harishs-3407954/)
-- Student role image taken from [here](https://pixabay.com/users/geralt-9301/)
+- Student role image is taken from[here](https://pixabay.com/users/geralt-9301/)
 - Default blog post  image taken from [here](https://unsplash.com/s/photos/cup)
-- Leadership learning category taken from [here](https://pixabay.com/users/mohamed_hassan-5229782/)
+- Leadership learning category image is taken from[here](https://pixabay.com/users/mohamed_hassan-5229782/)
-- Personal-finance learning category taken from [here](https://pixabay.com/users/mohamed_hassan-5229782/)
+- Personal-finance learning category image is taken from [here](https://pixabay.com/users/mohamed_hassan-5229782/)
-- Time-management learning category taken from [here](https://pixabay.com/users/mohamed_hassan-5229782/)
+- Time-management learning category image is taken from [here](https://pixabay.com/users/mohamed_hassan-5229782/)

 - All other images are uploaded by the users of the website